P R O G R A M S

 • It is an out of state check.

-The check writer has 10 days to respond and remit payment.
-If you do not hear from the check writer or receive payment, simply contact the Bad Check Crime Restitution Program at 1-866-643-3142 for a crime report.
+• The check writer has 10 days to respond and remit payment.
+If you do not hear from the check writer or receive payment, contact the Bad Check Crime Restitution Program at 1-866-643-3142 for crime reporting.

-Fill out the incident report, attach originals (you retain photocopies) of all checks and notification documents, such as return receipts and blank notices, and mail to:
+• Fill out the incident report, attach originals (you retain photocopies) of all checks and notification documents such as return receipts and blank notices.

 Post Office Box 3965